Operationalising the Superficial Alignment Hypothesis via Task Complexity: How Does Pre- and Post-training Affect the Superficiality of Adaptation?

 Finally, to demonstrate the usefulness of our definitions beyond revisiting previous claims about superficiality, we now show that $(\targetkolmogorov, \targetacc)$ Pareto curves can shed light on how post-training affects the superficiality of adaptation.

-\paragraph{Experimental setup.} We compute $(\targetkolmogorov, \targetacc)$ Pareto curves for mathematical reasoning (GSM8K) and instruction following (IFEval) using randomly initialised models as well as the final pre- and post-training\footnote{See \Cref{app:program-size-pretraining-posttraining} for details on the data used for pre- and post-training these models.} checkpoints of SmolLM3 3B and Olmo3 7B (results for machine translation are available in \Cref{fig:task-complexity-flores} in \cref{app:extra_results}).
+\paragraph{Experimental setup.} We compute $(\targetkolmogorov, \targetacc)$ Pareto curves for mathematical reasoning (GSM8K) and instruction following (IFEval) using randomly initialised models as well as the final pre- and post-training\footnote{See \Cref{app:program-size-pretraining-posttraining} for details on the data used for pre- and post-training these models.} checkpoints of SmolLM3 3B and Olmo3 7B (results for two additional tasks are available in \Cref{fig:task-complexity-flores} of \cref{app:extra_results}).
 We use the same evaluation setup, including the same minimal prompting templates, for all these checkpoints. \cref{fig:checkpoints} shows the Pareto curves obtained when running our methods on these models $\model$.

 \paragraph{Pre-training makes strong performance accessible.}

 As expected, in this figure, we see that pre-training enables the model to reach much higher task performance compared to randomly initialised checkpoints.
 For example, in the case of Olmo3-7B, the best performance we are able to achieve on mathematical reasoning (GSM8K) improves from 1.1\% to 67.6\%, and on instruction following (IFEval) from 26.6\% to 68.5\%.
 Further, this figure also shows that the allowed program size significantly affects the performance of pre-trained checkpoints.
 For example, with programs of $10^5$ bits, the performance obtained in each setting is still far below its maximum performance.
 Finally, at the maximum achieved performance levels $\targetacc$, the task complexity is relatively high; most evidently in SmolLM3 on GSM8K, performance only plateaus at $5 \times 10^{10}$ bits (around 6.2 GB).